Building Resilient, Equitable Communities

 Environmental Conservation

-Climate Change, Environmental Conservation and Livelihoods
+Climate Change Resilience and Livelihoods

 Promoting sustainable practices to combat climate change and protect natural ecosystems.

-and Equity
+Gender Equality and Equity

 Advancing equal opportunities and rights for all genders in Maasai communities.